Building 22041 Sabot Drive

 "G" level staff sections or tenant units/agencies may have a

-separate account with an account holder assigned by an MAJ or higher
+separate account with an account holder assigned by a MAJ or higher

 (or civilian equivalent).

 - Two sets of DA Form 1687s are required.
-One set is required to draw MILES equipment from our warehouses in Buildings 19036, 56009, 56138.
-Another set is required to loan individual training aids from our warehouse in Building 230.
+One set is required to draw MILES equipment from our warehouse.
+Another set is required to loan individual training aids.
 The signature card is valid for ONE year.
 If an account is more than one year old, we will notify your battalion account holder.

 - Up to eight authorized signatures per company level unit (two- DA